LinaBaier/Masterarbeit/README.md

 # Masterarbeit-TDA

-Code for my masters thesis "Topologische Datenanalyse: Persistente Homologie in Theorie und Praxis"
+Code for my master's thesis "Topologische Datenanalyse: Persistente Homologie in Theorie und Praxis"

 1. Barcodes:
 * execute file "barcode_creation.py" to preprocess data from images and to calculate the persistence barcodes